 Roxane Wong finished her shift at the Tapioca Hailstorm café at 1 AM.

-At midnight she served the last customer of the night his order of fried squid heads.
+At midnight she served the last customer an order of fried squid heads.
 The customer was an impossible old gentleman who spent the past quarter-hour haggling with Roxane in broken Hong Kong Chinese about the price.
 He entered the café with a half-off coupon for squid from some other T-place and insisted the coupon should be honored at Roxane’s shop.
 “Payable to the bearer on demand, good business practice!” he argued while waving his coupon around the empty café.
 Roxane rolled her eyes and muttered a chant to Kwan Yin and gave up and took his coupon, “Oh for goddess sakes I’ll pay for his squid!
 I just want to go home.”

 “Do-Jeh, Missy” he said after receiving his half-price squid heads, “Hold up your hair, let me read your forehead.”